 What are the assessment procedures?

-- A qualified examiner will test the child in a separate location from the parents, score the test, and explain the test results, along with the eligibility decision to the parent or court appointed guardian.
+- A qualified examiner will test the child in a separate location from the parent.

 - The test is only administered one time to each child.
 Children cannot be retested for any reason.

 What are the examiners looking for in the assessment?

 - Children cannot study or prepare for developmental readiness.
 However, students will be better prepared if they have received adequate sleep the night before along with a proper breakfast.